How Donating Stem Cells Helps People with Blood Cancer

 Joining the registry is just a cheek swab at home.
 That’s it for now.
 Most people who join are never called to donate at all.
 If you are matched, you go through a full medical assessment before anything happens and get to ask every question you have.

 The most common donation method is peripheral blood stem cell collection, which works like a long plasma donation.
-A few achy days beforehand from the injections, four or five hours in a chair on donation day, and most donors are back to normal within a day or two.
+A few achy days beforehand from the injections, five or six hours in a chair on donation day, and most donors are back to normal within a day or two.

-Not nothing, but also not what most people imagine when they first hear the words stem cell donation.
+Not nothing, but also not what most people imagine when they think about the benefits of stem cell donation.

 Ready to put your hand up?

-If you’re aged 18 to 35, generally healthy, and hold a green or blue Medicare card, you could join today.
+So if you’re aged 17 to 35, generally healthy, and hold a green or blue Medicare card, you could join today.

 Sign up through the TLR Foundation’s partner page and be the reason someone gets another chance at life.